wazuh/wazuh-documentation/source/user-manual/command-monitoring/command-examples.rst

 Examples
 =================================

-#. `Monitor running processes`_
+#. `Monitor running Windows processes`_
 #. `Disk space utilization`_
 #. `Check if the output changed`_
 #. `Load average`_
 #. `Detect USB Storage`_

-Monitor running processes
+Monitor running Windows processes
 ---------------------------------
 Imagine you want to monitor the running proccess and alert if an important one is not running.

 Example with notepad.exe:

-1. Configure the agent to accept remote commands from the manager (Agent ossec-agent/internal_options.conf)
+1. Configure the agent to accept remote commands from the manager, in the agent's **local_internal_options.conf**.
 ::

-  # Logcollector - If it should accept remote commands from the manager
+  # Logcollector - Whether or not to accept remote commands from the manager
   logcollector.remote_commands=1

-2. Configure the command to list the running processes (Manager agent.conf)
+2. Define the command to list running processes, in the manager's **agent.conf** file
 ::

   <localfile>